Salvador, Lanao del Norte

-Salvador, officially the Municipality of Salvador (Maranao: Inged a Salvador; Lungsod sa Salvador; Bayan ng Salvador), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Salvador, officially the Municipality of Salvador (Maranao: Inged a Salvador; Lungsod sa Salvador; Bayan ng Salvador), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 32,115 people.

 History

 Salvador was created from Baroy through Executive Order No. 370 signed by President Carlos P. Garcia on January 13, 1960.